Harvest Information Program

 Migratory Bird Hunting Activity and Harvest Report Released

-The U.S. Fish and Wildlife Service has released the Migratory Bird Hunting Activity and Harvest Report for the 2015-16 and 2016-17 hunting seasons.
-The report presents hunter activity and harvest estimates from the Harvest Information Program (HIP) surveys for the 2015-16 and 2016-17 hunting seasons.
-These estimates are preliminary, pending final verification of data.
+The U.S. Fish and Wildlife Service has released the Migratory Bird Hunting Activity and Harvest Report for the 2016-17and 2017-18 hunting seasons.
+These estimates, which are based on the information from the Harvest Information Program (HIP) surveys are preliminary, pending final verification of data.

 The HIP is a cooperative state-federal program requires licensed migratory game bird hunters to register annually in each state in which they hunt.
 Each state is responsible for collecting the name, address, and date of birth from each migratory bird hunter, asking each of them a series of general screening questions about their his/her hunting success the previous year, and sending all of this information to the FWS.
 The Service uses this data to systematically sample and survey migratory game bird hunters nationwide.
 Sampled hunters are asked to keep a record of the number of days they hunted and the birds they harvested.